ybllnl/gpu_config_dfs/README.md

 # GPU Partitioning Helper (`gpu_partitioner.h`)

-This header file provides utilities for managing and analyzing GPU memory partitioning states, specifically targeting a GPU with 7 configurable slices (like an NVIDIA A100 GPC).
+This header file provides utilities for managing and analyzing GPU memory partitioning states, specifically targeting a GPU with 7 configurable slices (like an NVIDIA A100).
 The core functionality revolves around finding the optimal placement for a new memory partition request to maximize future configuration possibilities.

 ## Key Components